southfla79/EE-Mod-Setup/README.md

 - easy mod installation for EET
 - correct install order of mods/components
 - handle mod and components conflicts
-- apply interim fixes from [Fixpack](https://github.com/RoxanneSHS/BWS-EE-Fixpack/archive/master.zip) when needed.
+- apply interim fixes when needed.
 - easy backup creation/restoring
 - use players' tested compilations
 - save your own compilations for re-use or sharing